-In July 2020, a mother of a Victory Vipers cheerleader in Bucks County, Pennsylvania approached police with a disturbing report: Someone was harassing her teenage daughter and sending doctored images of the underage girl to make it appear as if she was naked, vaping, and drinking.
+In July 2020, a mother of a Victory Vipers cheerleader in Bucks County, PA approached police with a disturbing report: Someone was harassing her teenage daughter and sending doctored images of the underage girl to make it appear as if she was naked, vaping, and drinking.
 Shortly after, two more families came forward with similar stories: Their daughters, all members of the same cheerleading squad, were being targeted by an unknown person with doctored photos and videos.

 But it was the eventual suspect that caused concern and confusion among the three girls' families.
 On March 4, authorities arrested who they believe to be the person behind the coordinated harassment campaign.
 Raffaela Spone, 50, allegedly harassed members of her own daughter's cheerleading squad for months.
-Spone, who now faces three misdemeanour counts of cyber harassment of a child, among other related offences, allegedly began targeting the girls after they had a reported "falling out" with her daughter.
+Spone, who now faces three misdemeanor counts of cyber harassment of a child, among other related offenses, allegedly began targeting the girls after they had a reported "falling out" with her daughter.

 In addition to harassing those three members of the Vipers cheerleading squad for months, Spone is being accused of lifting photos from their social media accounts and altering them to make it look like the girls were drinking and vaping, sometimes while naked or while wearing bikinis.

 In one instance, the Spone allegedly urged a 17-year-old girl to kill herself.
 "I do get hate comments — nothing to this extreme, but I was really upset," the girl told a local ABC affiliate.
 "I was like, 'Who says this to someone?
 Who thinks it's OK?'
 It made me more mad than upset."